 Interested faculty are invited to learn more about Global Seminars from the program Director Jim Galvin and faculty members who have previously taught a Global Seminar.
 To learn more about Global Seminars form a GS faculty member and the program director, please attend an information session:

 Information sessions about these faculty-led Global Seminar programs will be provided in zoom meetings.

-Use this link https://ucsd.zoom.us/j/95628557741 to access any of the following sessions:
+Tuesday February 21 from 4:00-5:00 pm with Professor Peggy Lott at the following zoom link: https://ucsd.zoom.us/j/93829201301.